-Remembering Herne Hill 1914-18 is a volunteer-run project that has mapped the addresses and researched the stories of hundreds of local men killed in the First World War.
-There is no civic war memorial in Herne Hill – although there are several church-based and small community memorials.
-Until recently, the true scale of our community’s losses in the First World War was not known.
-We were awarded £5,200 from the Heritage Lottery Fund, thanks to money raised by National Lottery players.
+Remembering Herne Hill 1914-18 was a volunteer-run project that mapped the addresses and researched the stories of over 500 local men (and two women) killed in the First World War.
+The Herne Hill Society, of which I was Chair, was awarded £5,200 from the National Heritage Lottery Fund in 2016.